zuyatna/zuyatna/README.md

 ### Hi there 👋

 My name is Suyatna.
-Currently I'm a bootcamp participant at Hacktiv8, I study about backend developer.
+Currently, I'm a bootcamp participant at Hacktiv8, I studying backend development.
 <br/>
 <br/>